Click on the map icon below to access our up-to-date online Degree of Impact mapping.

-The Charlotte Regional Transportation Planning Organization (CRTPO) approved revisions to its Public Involvement Plan (PIP) at a meeting on September 19, 2012 in order to accomplish the following:
+The Charlotte Regional Transportation Planning Organization (CRTPO) approved revisions to its Public Involvement Plan (PIP) in November 2017 in order to accomplish the following:

 1. address how it will engage low-income and minority communities in the metropolitan planning process; and